Border control: Specific requirements

 The degree of strictness of border controls varies across countries and borders.
-In some countries, controls may be targeted at the traveller's religion, ethnicity, nationality, or other countries that have been visited.
-Others may need to be certain the traveller has paid the appropriate fees for their visas and has future travel planned out of the country.
-Yet others may concentrate on the contents of the traveller's baggage, and imported goods to ensure nothing is being carried that might bring a biosecurity risk into the country.
+In some countries, controls may be targeted at the traveller's religion, ethnicity, nationality, or countries visited.
+Others may need to ensure the traveller has paid the appropriate fees for their visas and has future travel planned outside the country.
+Yet others may concentrate on the contents of the traveller's baggage and imported goods to ensure nothing is being carried that might pose a biosecurity risk to the country.

 Biometrics

 A fingerprint scanner at Dulles International Airport collects biometric data on visitors, which can be used for confirming identities.